 If you’re looking for more big books to tackle, don’t miss our selection of the big books worth your time.
 Self-care books to bring a sense of calm

-This simple but effective guide helps to get you in the right headspace for challenging times in just ten minutes a day.
-Using four therapeutic models – mindfulness, cognitive behavioural therapy (CBT), psychotherapy and eye movement desensitization and reprocessing (EMDR) therapy – you will learn how to settle your mind quickly, to retrain your brain to deal with stress and to restructure unhelpful patterns of thinking.
+This simple but effective self-help book helps to get you in the right headspace for challenging times in just ten minutes a day.
+Using four therapeutic models – mindfulness, cognitive behavioural therapy (CBT), psychotherapy and eye movement desensitization and reprocessing (EMDR) therapy – you will learn how to settle your mind quickly, retrain your brain to deal with stress and restructure unhelpful patterns of thinking.

 Many of us are probably feeling a little more anxious than usual right now.

 The Anxiety Journal encourages you to use CBT techniques and mindfulness exercises to better understand your anxiety and achieve peace and calm.
 Practical, supportive and uplifting, this is a self-help journal for anyone who struggles with anxiety, whether in the form of phobias, social anxiety, generalized anxiety (GAD) or day-to-day worrying.
 Thrillers to immerse yourself in